Produce

 Refrigerator

-Refrigerate ripe tomatoes to extend their shelf life, but be aware that refrigeration may affect their texture and flavor.
-Bring to room temperature before serving for best taste.
+Refrigerate ripe tomatoes to extend shelf life, but be aware that refrigeration can alter texture and flavor.
+Bring to room temperature before serving for best flavor.

 Freezer